equinor/energyvision/README.md

 - `studio` - [Sanity](https://www.sanity.io/) powered content platform.
 - `web` - Web application using [Next.js](https://nextjs.org/) and React components developed in isolation with [Storybook](https://storybook.js.org/)

-## Storybook

-We use [Storybook](https://storybook.js.org/) for the development of components.
-Pushing files to `./web/components` will trigger a build and deploy the Storybook - which can then be viewed here: https://envis-storybook.azureedge.net

 ## PNPM

 This project uses the PNPM package manager.
 All commands should be run from root.
 There’s an alias in the package-file to studio and web.
 So to run scripts from the package.json in studio: